 Our first Reconciliation Action Plan (RAP) launched in 2013.
 Although it was still early in our journey as a business, it was an important step – and one we were determined to take.

-Three years later we launched our second Reconciliation Action Plan with the purpose of embedding the values of Reconciliation into the way we operate.
+Three years later we launched our second RAP with the purpose of embedding the values of Reconciliation into the way we operate.
 Our goal was to help to ensure Australia’s First Peoples had (and continue to have) opportunities to participate in the rollout and potential benefits of the nbn™ broadband access network.

 Since launching our first RAP, we have accomplished a number of achievements.
 These include: